bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 ## Get the Source Code

-Getting the Ghost source code is quite easy.
+Getting the Ghost source code is effortless.
 Just visit their [releases](https://github.com/TryGhost/Ghost/releases) page and download the latest one as a ZIP archive.
 Then unzip it and `cd` into the respective folder from your terminal.

 ## Create Entrypoint Script